kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 - The ability to revisit a previous vote

 These elements form the foundation of an effective decision process.
-The metrics enable immediate, quantitative contrast between thewo items, while the text summary gives the voter deeper context on individual items.
+The metrics enable immediate, quantitative contrast between the two items, while the text summary gives the voter deeper context on individual items.
 Letting the voter skip pairs reduces the incidence of bad data, in cases where a voter genuinely cannot differentiate between two items.

 Further, this approach lets funding bodies incorporate both _metrics_ and _AI judgment_ in their process, leaving the final decision in the hands of human voters.